precice/config-check/docs/Rules.md

 #### Mesh in mapping is not provided by any participant

-A mesh in a mapping does not get provided by any participant.
+A mesh that gets mentioned in a mapping does not get provided by any participant.

 #### Mesh in mapping gets provided by multiple participants

-A mesh in a mapping gets provided by multiple participants.
+A mesh that gets mentioned in a mapping gets provided by multiple participants.

 #### Mapping is between the same participant

-Both meshes in the mapping get provided by the same participant.
+Both meshes mentioned in the mapping get provided by the same participant.

 ## Rules with severity `warning`